MoniPar/reclaimed-treasures/README.md

 From User/Customer perspective:

-- [#7](https://github.com/MoniPar/reclaimed-treasures/issues/7) As a user, I can register an account, so that I have access to other features of the website.
+- [#7](https://github.com/MoniPar/reclaimed-treasures/issues/7) As a user, I can register for an account, so that I have access to other features of the website.
 - [#8](https://github.com/MoniPar/reclaimed-treasures/issues/8) As a user, I can check my emails for a registration confirmation email, so that I can verify that my registration was successful.
 - [#9](https://github.com/MoniPar/reclaimed-treasures/issues/9) As a User, I can login and logout from my account, so that I can access my account's information and keep my information secure.
 - [#10](https://github.com/MoniPar/reclaimed-treasures/issues/10) As a User, I can reset my password, so that I can recover access to my account if I forget my password.